openethereum/openethereum.github.io/Aura.md

 A node can represent a validator when it is ran with `--engine-signer VALIDATOR-ADDRESS`.

 The consensus can be run with `--force-sealing` which ensures that blocks are produced even if there are no transactions.
 This is necessary for blocks to reach finality in a timely fashion.

+**Wishlist:**

+- Instead of creating empty blocks, broadcast signed `EMPTY(Step)` message.
+Include in seal when creating a block with transactions or an empty block once there are more than some amount of new signed step messages.
+- Apply step backoff after skipping primaries, not before.
+Exponential backoff may allow for weakly synchronous network without failure.
+- Faster finality by broadcasting signed `GOOD(Hash)` messages where Hash is a block hash of a block with number multiple of some epoch length. `GOOD` messages can be included in the seal.